The Full Step-By-Step Guide About How To Dissolve A Limited Company – Free Checklist

 How to dissolve an insolvent limited company

-If your business is insolvent, (i.e. can’t pay its bills), you need to take one of the following actions to dissolve your company:
+For an insolvent company, you need to take one of the following actions to dissolve your firm:

-• Put your company into administration;
+• Put your company into administration

-• Arrange creditors’ voluntary liquidation (CVL).
+• Arrange creditors’ voluntary liquidation (CVL)

-Going into administration protects your company from any legal action by those who are owed money (your creditors) and stops anybody from applying to wind up your company using the process.
-During this, you will appoint an administrator, (who must be a professional ‘insolvency practitioner’) that will get full control of your company and its assets.
+During this, you will appoint an administrator, (who must be a professional ‘insolvency practitioner’) that will get full control of your business and its assets.
 Then, within the next 8 weeks, your administrator must write a statement explaining what they plan to do with the company, including:

-• Negotiate a Company Voluntary Arrangement (CVA) to pay creditors over a fixed period, so your business can keep trading;
+• Negotiate a Company Voluntary Arrangement (CVA) to pay creditors over a fixed period, so your business can keep trading

-• Sell your business as a ‘going concern’ to another company;
+• Sell your business as a ‘going concern’ to another company

-• Sell your assets as part of a creditors’ voluntary liquidation and pay your creditors from any money raised and close your company.
+• Sell your assets as part of a creditors’ voluntary liquidation and pay your creditors from any money raised and close your company

 A Creditors Voluntary Liquidation (CVL) is similar to a member’s voluntary liquidation (MVL), where all remaining assets are turned into cash values.
 However, this time, all the money is used to repay creditors on a pro-rata basis.
-To perform this action, you need to have a vote at a shareholders’ meeting, where at least 75% must vote for the CVL.
-If it passes, you can appoint your insolvency practitioner and begin the process.

 If it doesn’t pass the vote, your creditors may be able to force you into a compulsory liquidation to recover their money.